-The Thurgood Marshall Award is a one-year award to include a stipend of $4,000 plus a graduate tuition waiver at the student’s residential rate (if not provided from other funds) for one academic year.
-The Graduate School intends to offer up to four of these awards for the 2020-2021 Academic Year.
+The Thurgood Marshall Award is a one-year award to include a stipend of $4,000 plus a graduate tuition waiver at the nominee’s residential rate (if not provided from other funds) for one academic year.
+The Graduate School intends to offer up to four of these awards for the 2021-2022 Academic Year.

-- Student must have been admitted for graduate study through the domestic student application
+- Nominee must have been admitted for graduate study through the domestic student application

-- Student must be a full-time, graduate degree-seeking student in an OSU doctoral program, or in an OSU master’s program where a doctoral degree does not exist at OSU
+- Nominee must be a full-time, graduate degree-seeking student in an OSU doctoral program, or in an OSU master’s program where a doctoral degree does not exist at OSU

-- Student must have a GPA of 3.0 or above
+- Nominee must have a GPA of 3.0 or above

-- Student must be making satisfactory academic progress, as determined by the graduate program
+- Nominee must be making satisfactory academic progress, as determined by the graduate program

 Evaluation of nominations will be based upon the nominee’s:

-- Demonstrated leadership and service to the community
+- The nominee's demonstrated leadership and service to the community

-- Demonstrated commitment to empowering marginalized and underrepresented members of society
+- The nominee's demonstrated commitment to empowering marginalized and underrepresented members of society

-Nominations may be submitted by the student's graduate program director or unit chair/head.
+Nominations may be submitted by the nominee's graduate program director or unit chair/head.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than TWO students (total) per award cycle.
+Each unit (as defined by university major code) may nominate no more than TWO nominees (total) per award cycle.